arshadafzal/PINNs-Keras-PDE-Solver/poisson_equation/README.md

 # Poisson Equation using PINNs

-This folder contains a simple Keras-based Physics-Informed Neural Network implementation for solving the two-dimensional Poisson equation on a square domain.
+Solving the two-dimensional Poisson equation on a square domain.

 ## Governing Equation